lofar-astron/PyBDSF/doc/source/process_image.rst

         [<mean_map.fits>, <rms_map.fits>].
 If supplied, the internally generated mean and rms maps are not used.

+    rmsmean_map_filename_det
+        This parameter is a list (default is ``None``) that sets the filenames of FITS files to use as the mean and rms maps when a detection image is specified, given as a list [<mean_map.fits>, <rms_map.fits>].
+If supplied, the internally generated mean and rms maps are not used.

     rms_value
         This parameter is a float (default is ``None``) that sets the value of constant rms in Jy/beam to use if ``rms_map = False``.
 If ``None``, the